-- If arriving early, please be patient and wait for your child/children, outside the School Gates.
+If arriving early, please be patient and wait for your child/children, outside the School Gates.
 After the final school bell, the children will meet you at the School Gate.
-Otherwise this causes a lot of interruption to Staff and classes, having staff locate and remove your child early, at a busy time of the day for staff and when teachers are giving final instructions on homework etc. If there’s a specific reason you’re needing to remove your child early, please come in and talk to our Office Staff who will assist you.
+If there’s a specific reason you’re needing to remove your child early, please come in and talk to our Office Staff who will assist you.

-- If you are coming onto the School Site beyond the gates, will be required to report to the Admin Staff in the School Office, to have their name and contact details recorded (both Kaikohe and Waimate Campuses please).
+- If you are coming onto the School Site beyond the gates, please report to the Admin Staff in the School Office, to have your name and contact details recorded (both Kaikohe and Waimate Campuses please).

-- For visitors we don’t know, we will ask for full contact details i.e. phone, address and email information must be recorded to enable health services ‘contact tracing’ where needed.
+- For visitors we don’t know, we will ask for full contact details i.e. phone, address and email information to enable Health Services to ‘contact tracing’ where needed.

-This includes staying away from school if unwell and if showing COVID-like symptoms being assessed by a GP or Healthline to determine if testing is recommended.
+Please stay away from school if you are unwell.
+If you have COVID-like symptoms, please make sure you are assessed by a GP or Healthline to determine if testing is recommended.
 The symptoms for COVID-19 have expanded as more has become known about the virus.
-Symptoms noted on the Ministry of Health website are:

 - a cough